c3ilabuser/student9_lab/exercise2.md

 Each student will have the use of their own repository and pipeline for this exercise, but please ensure that you access your *assigned repo and pipeline only* to avoid causing confusion for another student.

-Before proceeding, make sure you have the label provided with your workbook, as it has links and login details that you'll need in the steps below.
+Before proceeding, make sure you have the label provided with your workbook, as it has the password details that you'll need in the steps below.

-##Setup

-For this exercise to work best, open your browser, and open separate tabs (ctrl-click the links) for each of:

- * <a href="https://github.com/C3IDigitalLiteracyLab/" target="github">GitHub</a>
- * <a href="https://master.labs.cloudcompass.ca:8443" target="openshift">OpenShift Console</a>
-   * Once on this screen, login wth the OpenShift ID and password you were given.

 ##Access your deployed ToDo List web application